code2blog/tool-iib/README.md

-	hwa-5 -> sorting using esql select statement hwa-6 -> invoke rest api using rest request node hwa-7 -> invoke soap service and explain xsd validation options such as exception and exception list
+	hwa-5 -> sorting using esql select statement hwa-6 -> invoke rest api using rest request node hwa-7 -> invoke soap service and explain xsd validation options such as exception and exception list hwa-8 -> demo the use of mq get node

 HelloWorld_V1_IS
 	hwi-1 -> expose soap webservice